oplS17projects/Sheet-Music-Editor/DOUGLAS_SALVATI.md

 (a) **Draw**, which turns the internal music representation into a graphic, and

-(b) **Expot**, which allows export of the graphic to PDF format, as well as the ability to save and load our own native file format (basically just a Racket list).
+(b) **Export**, which allows export of the graphic to PDF format, as well as the ability to save and load our own native file format (basically just a Racket list).

 [Draw](/src/draw.rkt) itself consists of several modules.
 First, the size of the document is calculated and a border